CSCfi/csc-user-guide/docs/apps/bwa.md

 ### BWA indexes

-CSC does not maintain pre-compiled BWA indexes for reference genomes in Puhti, but you can check if genomes used in Chipster can provide you a ready made index for a genome you want use.
-This can be done with command:
+CSC does not maintain pre-compiled BWA indexes for reference genomes on Puhti, but you can check if genomes used in Chipster can provide you a ready made index for a genome you want use.
+This can be done with the command:

 ```
 chipster_genomes bwa
 ```

-If suitable genome index is not found the fist step in creating alignment with BWA is downloading the reference genome and indexing it.
+If suitable genome index is not found, the fist step in creating alignment with BWA is downloading the reference genome and indexing it.
 Please note that your $HOME directory is often too small for working with complete genomes.
-In stead you should do the analysis in scratch directory of your Puhti project ($SCRATCH).
+In stead, you should do the analysis in scratch directory of your Puhti project ($SCRATCH).

 You can use for example command `ensemblfetch` or `wget` to download a reference genome to Puhti.
 For example